 This "glass" topped showcase or pastry case can be constructed in a range of sizes for different shop displays for dollhouse and model scales.
-The case is made here in 1:12 scale from 1/16 inch acrylic sheet and can be set onto commercial shop counters or fitted to a custom counter top as is shown here.
-The case is easy to build, and can be adapted for a number of showcase type displays.
+The case is made here in a 1:12 scale from 1/16-inch acrylic sheet and can be set onto commercial shop counters or fitted to a custom countertop as is shown here.
+The case is easy to build and can be adapted for several showcase type displays.

-To build the case as shown here, you will need 1/ 16 inch thick acrylic sheet (plexiglass).
-To make a... roughly 3 inch tall, four inch wide, and 1 3/4 inch deep display, I used the technique for bending sheet acrylic to make a roughly right angle bend two inches down from the top edge of a five inch by 4 inch section of 1/16 inch thick acrylic sheet.
-You will need to take care to make an even, straight bend, which may require a bit of practise!.
-It is best to build the acrylic top, before you build your display base to house it, as the bends in the acrylic will determine how large a base you need.Continue to 2 of 6 below.
+To build the case as shown here, you will need 1/16-inch thick acrylic sheet (plexiglass).
+To make a roughly 3-inch tall, 4-inch wide, and 1 3/4-inch deep display, I used the technique for bending sheet acrylic to make a roughly right angle bend 2 inches down from the top edge of a 5-inch by 4-inch section of 1/16-inch thick acrylic sheet.
+You will need to take care to make an even, straight bend, which may require a bit of practice.
+It is best to build the acrylic top before you build your display base to house it, as the bends in the acrylic will determine how large a base you need.Continue to 2 of 6 below.

 02 of 06

 With the front and top of the display case bent to shape, it is time to cut and fit sides into the bend of the case.
-To do this, lay your bent front section over sheet acrylic and mark a rectangle which will fit inside the curved front edge (see photo).
+To do this, lay your bent front section over sheet acrylic and mark a rectangle that will fit inside the curved front edge.
 Use a sharp craft knife and or a razor saw to cut the sides for your case from the acrylic sheet.Continue to 3 of 6 below.

 03 of 06